razorpay/razorpay-cscart/README.md

 ## Description

-This is the Razorpay payment gateway for CS Cart.
-Allows you to accept credit cards, debit cards, netbanking with the CS Cart store It uses a seamless integration, allowing the customer to pay on your website without being redirected away from your CS Cart website.
+​This is the Razorpay payment gateway plugin for CS Cart.
+Allows Indian merchants to accept credit cards, debit cards, netbanking with the CS Cart store.
+It uses a seamless integration, allowing the customer to pay on your website without being redirected away from your CS Cart website.

 ## Installation
 1. Ensure you have latest version of CS Cart installed.